azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-aci-cosmosdb/index.md

 To show them such a classic we watched the movie PacMan together.
 After this I got inspired to host my own PacMan game, play together and write this blog to share the tip and tricks how to set this up with Azure Container Instance (ACI) and Azure CosmosDB.

 {{< alert >}}
-Enjoy reading and you can always share your **high score** with `AzureBuddy` on Social Media like LinkedIn.
+Enjoy reading and you can always share your **high score** with `AzureBuddy` on Social Media like LinkedIn!
 {{< /alert >}}